jv-k/my-tools/README.md

     </tr>
     <tr>
       <td><a href="https://github.com/sindresorhus/trash-cli">trash-cli</a></td>
-      <td>Move files and folders delete in the terminal to the trash. <br>In contrast to [`rm`] which is [dangerous] and permanently delete files, this only moves them to the trash, which is much safer and reversible.</td>
+      <td>Move files and folders delete in the terminal to the trash. <br>In contrast to `rm` which is dangerous and permanently deletes files, this only moves them to the trash, which is much safer and reversible.</td>
     </tr>
   </tbody>
 </table>